 Medicare covers additional caregiver support, like training that helps your caregiver better care for you (page 33) and relief when they're caring for family members in hospice care (page 27).
 Also, some people living with dementia and their caregivers may be able to get more support though a new pilot program (page 35).

 Postal Service Health Benefits Program

-Starting January 1, 2025, U.S. Postal Service employees, retirees and their families will get coverage through a new benefits program instead of through the Federal Employee Health Benefits program.
+U.S. Postal Service employees, retirees and their families now get coverage through a new benefits program instead of through the Federal Employee Health Benefits program.
 Go to page 89.

 Changes to telehealth coverage